slazav/device2/Readme.md

 * Any client can monitor all messages for any device.

-* Remote access to devices can be easiy implemented in this system by either making a tunnel for HTTP connections, or by attaching the remote client program, `device_c` to the local server as a device.
+* Remote access to devices can be easily implemented in this system by either making a tunnel for HTTP connections, or by attaching the remote client program, `device_c` to the local server as a device.